What is a Patient Information Leaflet and why is it useful?

 Patients with kidney failure could have a potential risk of high levels of phosphate in the blood, kidney stones and too much calcium being deposited in the kidneys.

 Reporting of side effects

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the YellowCard Scheme at www.mhra.gov.uk/yellowcard.
+You can also report side effects directly via the YellowCard Scheme Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 5. How to store Natecal D3

 - Keep out of the sight and reach of children.

 - Store in the original package in order to protect from moisture.

 - Do not take Natecal D3 after the expiry date which is stated on the box after “exp”.The expiry date refers to the last day of that month.